-No matter how comprehensive your skin care routine may be, there’s a good chance you’re neglecting your lips.
+No matter how comprehensive your skincare routine may be, there’s a good chance you’re neglecting your lips.
 Between cleansing, toning and moisturising your face, your lips might just be lucky enough to receive some lip balm when they’re especially dry.
-And, whilst you might think that chapped lips are only a winter problem, many people suffer from dry lips all year long.
+As the weather gets colder, you might be noticing your lips feeling even drier than usual, and you might not be sure how to look after your lips in winter.

 Why do lips get chapped?